Pakistan–Turkey relations: Pakistani students in Turkey

-These developments indicate a deepening of the strategic and economic partnership between Pakistan and Turkey, going beyond traditional diplomatic ties and encompassing a broader spectrum of cooperation in various fields.
+In 2025, a record number of Pakistani students were selected for Türkiye Scholarships, with 166 students scheduled to begin studies in Turkey under the programme following an orientation event at the Turkish Embassy in Islamabad.
+The Turkish Ambassador highlighted strong educational cooperation between Pakistan and Turkey, noting that around 30,000 students apply annually and that increasing numbers of Pakistani students are pursuing fully funded undergraduate, master's, and PhD degrees through the scholarships.
+In addition to the Türkiye Scholarships managed by the Presidency for Turks Abroad and Related Communities (YTB), students also benefit from other Turkish institutional programmes such as those offered by TÜBİTAK, Diyanet, and IHH.
+At the time of the announcement, approximately 5,000 Pakistani students were already studying in Turkey.

 Economic relations

 The Abdullah Gul Interchange near Allama Iqbal International Airport in Lahore, this interchange was inaugurated by the Turkish President Abdullah Gul during his visit to Lahore in 2010.

 Pak-Turkey Strategic Economic Framework

 The framework aims to enhance bilateral economic cooperation with particular focus on trade and investment.
 Turkey and Pakistan agreed on a strategic economic framework and an action plan, Turkish Trade Minister Ruhsar Pekcan said Friday.
 Speaking at Turkey-Pakistan Business Forum held in the Pakistani capital Islamabad, Pekcan said high level council with the attendance of two countries' leaders addressed trade and economic cooperation.

 Bilateral trade volume is aimed to exceed $1 billion in short-term, up from its current level of $850 million, she added.

-"I believe that bilateral investments will continue accelerating, thanks to the [Turkish] president's visit to Pakistan," Pekcan noted.
+"I believe that bilateral investments will continue accelerating, thanks to the Turkish president's visit to Pakistan," Pekcan noted.

 She stressed the importance of Turkish contractors to participate in Pakistan's infrastructure and superstructure investments.

 "We will utilize the sources of Turk Eximbank and the Asian Infrastructure Investment Bank to finance those projects," Pekcan highlighted.

 The forum was organized by Turkey's Foreign Economic Relations Board and the Federation of Pakistan Chambers of Commerce and Industry.